Pests in Gardens and Landscapes: Quick Tips

 - Homemade traps using meat bait hung on a string just above soapy water may also be used.

-- Place traps away from areas, such as picnic tables, where people gather.
+- Place traps away from areas where people gather, such as picnic tables.

 - Ask your Mosquito and Vector Control District if they treat nests, or locate a licensed pest control operator.
 Nests might be far away and hard to find.

 - If you choose to treat nests yourself, wear protective clothing on your body, hands, and head.
-Use an insecticide that shoots a long stream into the nest entrance and is labeled for treating nests.
+Use an insecticide that shoots a long stream into the nest entrance and is labeled for treating yellowjacket nests.

-- Paper wasp nests shouldn’t require treatment unless they are near human passageways.
+- Paper wasp nests shouldn’t require treatment unless they are near people.